DrDeadlock/Synchra/Synchra - Obsidian Vault/Resources/Tasks/Backlogs/Further Improvements Backlog.md

 	- Use Colored Console Logger instead of Console Logger
 	- Show only relative Paths or even only file names and directory names
 - Improve business logic
-	- If Files are and A and also in B but in another location, then actually MOVE the File and Dir
+	- If Files are in A and also in B but in another location, then actually MOVE the File and Dir
 	- File Moving would improve the logs,
 		- as they are confusing atm cause of the "Delete x, y, z" and "Create x, y, z" in the same log cycle
 		- as they are waaaay to big cause of the issue above